pottedmeat7/OpenVR-WalkInPlace/Readme.md

 These values are for the controller Up and Down movement of the arms.
 The real time Controller values have to be greater then these values in order to Jog / Run.

-### Button to enable WIP
-These options can be used to disable virtual movement when your not holding the button selected.

-### Disable WIP when held?
-This will change the "Button to enable WIP" behavior instead of allowing virtual movement when the button is held, it will only allow virtual movement when the button is not held and visa versa.

-### Controller for button
-This is the controller used for the "Button to enable WIP"

 ### Step Time
 This is how long each "step" lasts.
 If 1 step is detected it will last this amount of time in seconds.
 As you repeat steps this time is reset for every step detected.